 Water: Allow the soil to dry between waterings, but keep an eye on it.
 If the soil is dry for too long, the leaves will start to yellow and drop.

 Fertilizer: Feed every other month with a diluted water-soluble fertilizer.
-Repot every 2-3 years with fresh soil.
+Repot every two to three years with fresh soil.

-Temperature: Typical house temperatures of 65 - 85̊F are ideal.
+Temperature: Typical house temperatures of 65 to 85̊ degrees Fahrenheit are ideal.
 They can handle it a bit cooler at night.